djccarew/watson-dojo-pm-tester/README.md

   ![Insert Credentials Step 2][30]

   3. Your Object Storage credentials should now be in the cell.
-Ensure the variable is `credentials_1`.
+Make sure to rename the variable to `credentials_1`.

   ![Insert Credentials Step 3](images/Picture25.png)